Space Clothing

 This article was written by navigator Tali Talasea.
 All temperatures given in degrees Celsius.

-It is often said that geometry drives cannot be used deep in a planetary or stellar gravity well, but the "why" is rarely touched upon.
+It is a proven fact that geometry drives cannot be used deep in a planetary or stellar gravity well, but the “why” is rarely touched upon.
 Allow me to cast some light on it.

 In reality, it is not impossible to use a geometry drive in a gravity well.
-As long as both the disintegration and reintegration points are outside of the atmosphere, technically the drive should be able to work.
-However, the immense majority of modern drives will spit out errors, generally either a generic code 001 "translation failed due to wrong parameters" or a more specific 0011 "translation failed due to projected compensation outside of acceptable range."
+As long as both the disintegration and reintegration points are outside the atmosphere, technically the drive should be able to work.
+However, any modern drives will refuse to jump and spit out errors, either a generic code 001 “translation failed due to wrong parameters” or a more specific 0011 “translation failed due to projected compensation outside acceptable range.”

 DU = -(m*g*DH) where DU is the change in energy in Joules, m the mass of the translated ship, g the acceleration due to gravity and DH the change in altitude related to the surface of the object considered.

-Another formula allows to convert this difference into heat.
-If a ship was to drop from geostationary orbit to a low planetary orbit in a single translation, it would accumulate enough heat to melt on the spot -- and the crew would be killed instantly.
-If on the contrary a ship was to do the opposite journey, its temperature would drop to several minus thousand degrees, also killing the crew.
-However, the ship might survive...or would it?
+Another formula allows converting this difference into heat.
+If a ship were to drop from geostationary orbit to a low planetary orbit in a single translation, it would accumulate enough heat to melt on the spot — and the crew would be killed instantly.
+If, on the contrary, a ship was to do the opposite journey, its temperature would drop to several minus thousand degrees, also killing the crew.
+However, the ship might survive…or would it?
 Remember, the absolute zero is at -273 degrees and counting, so the residual energy would have to go elsewhere.
-"Elsewhere" means the drive, which would shatter and become unusable.
+“Elsewhere” means the drive, which would shatter and become unusable.

-This is why flight computers, by default, forbid "uphill" and "downhill" translations in deep gravity wells.
-The setting can be deactivated, but I strongly recommend to keep it on.
-Note that, unlike the built-in matter reintegration safety, it only relies on pre-established knowledge of the environment: thus, it is possible to drop deep inside a gravity well during a blind jump.
-This is part of the reason why explorers always translate right outside an unknown system for their first contact.
+This is why flight computers, by default, forbid “uphill” and “downhill” translations in deep gravity wells.
+The setting can be deactivated, but I strongly recommend keeping it on.
+Note that, unlike the built-in matter reintegration safety, it relies solely on pre-established knowledge of the environment: thus, it is possible to drop deep inside a gravity well during a blind jump.
+This is part of the reason explorers always translate right outside an unknown system for their first contact.

 Of course, you'll notice that even in deep space, you're always under the gravitational influence of a multitude of objects, but their effect is negligible and thus will not create significant temperature changes.
 Dropping a bit too close to a planet (we call this “shaving”) might heat the ship up slightly, but nothing dangerous.